daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 ### How to create an advanced query?
 The platform allows you to write your own query using SQL.
 This feature enables you to execute your own SQL in over the database.

-*The SQL will be used to generate a View in the PostgreSQL database, so the query needs to be compliant with the pgSQL Views syntax.
+*The SQL will be used to generate a View in the PostgreSQL database, so the query needs to be compliant with the pgSQL Views syntax.*

-Note: The query will be executed with Read Only privileges.*
+*Note: The query will be executed with Read Only privileges over the application data of that Tenant.*

 To do that, edit a query and, in **More options**, select **Show advanced editor** and you will see a text box to write in your SQL statement.